-As a result of our foreign operations, we face exposure to movements in foreign currency exchange rates, primarily the Euro, Japanese Yen, Swiss Franc and British Pound against the U.S. dollar.
+As a result of our foreign operations, we face exposure to movements in foreign currency exchange rates, primarily the Euro, Japanese Yen, Swiss Franc and British Pound against the US dollar.
 The current exposures arise primarily from cash, accounts receivable, intercompany receivables and payables, and product sales denominated in foreign currencies.
 Both positive and negative impacts to our international product sales from movements in foreign currency exchange rates are partially mitigated by the natural, opposite impact that foreign currency exchange rates have on our international operating expenses.
-We have substantial operations based in Switzerland to support our business outside the U.S., and accordingly, our expenses are impacted by fluctuations in the value of the Swiss Franc against the U.S. dollar.
+We have operations based in Switzerland, and accordingly, our expenses are also impacted by fluctuations in the value of the Swiss Franc against the US dollar.

-We currently have a derivative program in place to achieve the following: 1) limit the foreign currency exposure of our monetary assets and liabilities on our balance sheet, using contracts with durations of up to 30 days and 2) hedge a portion of our forecasted intercompany product sales, using contracts with durations of up to 36 months.
+We currently have a derivative program in place to achieve the following: 1) limit the foreign currency exposure of our monetary assets and liabilities on our balance sheet, using contracts with durations of up to 30 days and 2) hedge a portion of our forecasted product sales, including intercompany sales, using contracts with durations of up to 36 months.
 The objectives of this program are to reduce the volatility of exchange rate fluctuations on our operating results and to increase the visibility of the foreign exchange impact on forecasted revenues.
 This program utilizes foreign exchange forward contracts intended to reduce, not eliminate, the impact of fluctuations in foreign currency rates.

-As of June 30, 2013, we held foreign exchange forward contracts with notional amounts totaling \$994,893.
-As of June 30, 2013, our outstanding foreign exchange forward contracts had a net fair value of \$36,994.
+As of March 31, 2014 and December 31, 2013, we held foreign exchange forward contracts with notional amounts totaling \$1,653,588 and \$1,222,464, respectively.
+As of March 31, 2014 and December 31, 2013, our outstanding foreign exchange forward contracts had a net fair value of \$(9,697) and \$(3,438), respectively.
+The increase in outstanding foreign exchange forward contracts resulted primarily from increases in forecasted intercompany revenues.